joachimLengacher/cplace-scim2/README.md

 Project| Product Repo
 Responsibility |	FULL
 Developed by 	|collaboration Factory AG
-Description | This repository contains version constraints for dependencies used by the cplace product.
+Description | A collection of examples and best practices for cplace development.

 # cplace-examples